 Dynasty Trusts referred to in movies.
 Despite how much information you can find about trusts online, you may still have trouble understanding how trusts work if you have never made or administered a trust.
 This article provides an overview of trusts and how to access information on the different types of trusts used in

-When you create a trust, you execute a trust document and transfer title to property into the name of the
+When you create a trust, you execute a trust document.
+The next step is to transfer title to all property you wish to hold in the trust into the name of the

 trust company as your successor trustee.Although the trustee holds legal title to trust property, the trustee cannot use the property for his own benefit and must only use trust property for the benefit of beneficiaries of the trust.
 The trustee is a fiduciary and must adhere to certain standards.
 For example, when investing trust assets and managing the trust portfolio, the trustee is held to certain standards of conduct.
-For an overview, go to
+For an overview of what this entails, review the

 trust transfer deeds to real estate, changing the title on bank accounts, and taking other steps to ensure your assets pass through the trust instead of through probate.
 Property that is properly transferred to your trust will ultimately be distributed to the beneficiaries according to the provisions of the trust document and applicable law.If you form a revocable trust, you will have the option to revoke the trust and transfer the trust property back into your name.
 If you form an

 irrevocable trust, you will not be able to get the trust property back and it may only be distributed according to the terms of the trust.
+Always discuss the consequences of transferring assets to an irrevocable trust with a lawyer before making the transfer.
 If you make a revocable living trust, the trust becomes irrevocable when you die.

 Reasons to Make a Trust